 Dates vs Figs - Health Impact and Nutrition Comparison

 Dates come from date palm trees that are long trees that can grow up to 23m high.
 They are native to North Africa, the middle east, and southern Asia.
-Currently they are also planted in the subtropical regions.
-The cultivation and consumption of dates date back to 6000BC in the Arabian regions.
+Currently, they are also planted in subtropical regions.
+The cultivation and consumption dates date back to 6000BC in the Arabian regions.

 Dates are part of nearly all middle eastern and north African diets and cuisines.
-Arab communities depend on dates in their diet due to the fact that consuming dates reduces the feeling of thirst and gives an energy boost as it is high in calories and sugar, and is abundant given that it is grown in the Arabian dry regions.
+Arab communities depend on dates in their diet because consuming dates reduces the feeling of thirst and gives an energy boost.
+It is high in calories and sugar and is abundant, given that it is grown in the Arabian dry regions.

-Figs have a variety of colors and sizes and they come in a sack-shape form.
-It has a soft inside filled with small seeds and has a sweet taste.
-Their size can range from small to large sacks and the usual colors are green and dark purple.
+Figs have a variety of colors and sizes, and they come in a sack-shaped form.
+It has a soft inside filled with tiny seeds and has a sweet taste.
+Their size can range from small to large sacks, and the usual colors are green and dark purple.
 They are native to the middle east and western Asia.

 Fig consumption dates back to around 9000 BC as fossils were found that contained remnants of figs.

-They were famous fruits that were consumed in ancient Greece and Rome.
+They were famous fruits that they consumed in ancient Greece and Rome.

-The fig tree is a dioecious tree, meaning that there is a pollen carrying tree and a seed carrying a tree.
-A certain wasp is necessary to carry the pollen from one tree to another.
-However, with agricultural advancement, the wasp is not necessary to pollinate the seed-bearing trees, thus removing the wasp from the life cycle of the tree.
-This made the fig tree dispersed all around the world.
+The fig tree is a dioecious tree, meaning that a pollen-carrying tree and a seed are carrying a tree.
+A specific wasp is necessary to carry the pollen from one tree to another.
+However, with agricultural advancement, the wasp is not necessary to pollinate the seed-bearing trees, thus removing the wasp from the tree's life cycle.
+The agricultural advancement made the fig tree dispersed all around the world.

-In this article, the nutritional content, vitamin, and mineral contents, their health impact, and usages will be discussed.
+This article will discuss the nutritional content, vitamin, and mineral contents, their health impact, and usages.

 Nutritional content comparison

 The nutritional content is compared on the basis of 100g of both dates and figs. However, they have different serving sizes.
-The serving size of dates is 7.1g which is equivalent to 1 date, and that of figs is 50g which is equivalent to 1 medium fig.
+The serving size of dates is 7.1g which is equivalent to 1 date, and that of figs is 50g, equivalent to 1 medium fig.